What is Idling? – 4 Tried and Tested Ways to Save Fuel Costs

 1. Fleet managers and individual vehicle operators can buy auxiliary power units (APUs) to stop idling.
 An APU device supplies cooling, heating, and electrical power that can be used during the resting period of a truck driver.
 This way they can have a comfortable time in their cabins without having to burn fuel.

 1. Using optimization to plan delivery routes is another way to reduce idling.
 It lets you find the best sequence of stops for faster deliveries.
-A route optimization software will help schedule deliveries in the same region so drivers can complete them in one go.
+A route planning software will help schedule deliveries in the same region so drivers can complete them in one go.
 As a result, there are fewer chances of idle time, and better chances of multiple deliveries.

 Reduce Fuel Consumption and Vehicle Idling with Upper Route Planner